 Do Blind People Dream?

-Dr Alex Dimitriu, founder at Menlo Park Psychiatry and Sleep Medicine explains it further for us:
+Dr Alex Dimitriu, founder at Menlo Park Psychiatry and Sleep Medicine explains more about how blind people dream for us:

 Lora Fachie is a visually impaired tandem cyclist, and her family all share the same hereditary condition but lost their sight at different points in their lives.
 Lora shared her experience of dreaming: